Manage Users, Groups, and Roles

 http://10.143.192.101:8091/settings/rbac/users/external/wgrey

-This deletes the external user wgrey from the cluster.
+This command deletes the external user wgrey from the cluster.

-For more information on managing users, groups, and roles with the REST API, see Role Based Admin Control (RBAC).
+For more information about managing users, groups, and roles with the REST API, see Role Based Admin Control (RBAC).